 IR Training Platform

 RAD-AID IR is in the process of developing a Global IR curriculum for clinical care and syllabus of procedures for the development of overseas programs.
 These training programs will include regular webinars, hand-on workshops and international didactics.
-The RAD-AID IR Program collaborates with colleagues in Ethiopia, Guyana, Kenya, Nigeria, and Vietnam.
+The RAD-AID IR Program collaborates with colleagues in Tanzania, Ethiopia, Guyana, Kenya, Nigeria, and Vietnam.